Wealthfront Tax-Loss Harvesting White Paper

 Summary

-This white paper summarizes the motivation, design and execution of Wealthfront’s daily tax-loss harvesting service.
-Our actual results and historical backtests demonstrate that tax-loss harvesting significantly improves the tax efficiency and ultimately the after-tax return of Wealthfront’s taxable portfolios.
-We believe tax-loss harvesting should be a fundamental component of most every individual’s investment management strategy.
+This white paper summarizes the motivation, design, and historical results of Wealthfront’s Tax-Loss Harvesting service.
+Our actual results demonstrate that Tax-Loss Harvesting significantly improves the tax efficiency and ultimately the after-tax return of Wealthfront’s taxable portfolios.
+But more importantly Tax-Loss Harvesting typically more than pays for our advisory fee for almost all our clients.
+We believe Tax-Loss Harvesting should be a fundamental component of most every individual’s investment management strategy.

-Tax-loss harvesting (TLH) works by taking advantage of investments that have declined in value, which is a common occurrence in broadly diversified investment portfolios.
-By selling investments that have declined below their purchase price, a tax loss is generated – which can be used offset other taxable items, thus lowering the investor’s taxes.
+Tax-Loss Harvesting (TLH) works by taking advantage of investments that have declined in value, which is a common temporary occurrence in broadly diversified investment portfolios.
+By selling investments that have declined below their purchase price, a tax loss is generated – which can be used to offset other taxable items, thus lowering the investor’s taxes.

 What’s more, any investment sold in this manner can be replaced with a highly correlated alternate investment, such that the risk and return profile of the portfolio remains unchanged, even as tax savings are created.
 These tax savings can even be reinvested to further grow the value of the portfolio.